kubek80/git-cms/README.md

 # GitCMS

-GitCMS is a lightweight, Git-based content management system that creates JavaScript files for your content.
+GitCMS is a lightweight, Git-based content management system that creates JSON files for your content.
 It provides an easy-to-use interface for creating and editing content, with metadata for SEO and social sharing.

 ## Features

 - Rich text editor powered by Tiptap
 - Separate tabs for content, metadata, and social sharing information
-- Exports content as JavaScript (.cmsjs) files
+- Exports content as JSON (.cms.json) files
 - Easy integration with your front-end application
 - Version control through Git